pivotal-cf/docs-addon-compliance-tools/README.md

 ## Style Guide

-Product name is Compliance Scanner for PCF.
+Product name is Compliance Scanner for PCF .